prashantofficial05/prashantofficial05/README.md

   - **Plan Optimization:** Offer incentives or content bundles to retain Premium subscribers.
   - **Product Experimentation:** Integrate ML churn prediction to reach at-risk users proactively.

 # Sentiment-Analysis-on-Movie-Reviews
  **Introduction:**

  This project conducts an exploratory data analysis (EDA) and builds a sentiment analysis model using the IMDb Movie Reviews dataset.
-The the objective is to classify reviews as positive, negative, or neutral to gain insights into customer sentiments and improve decision-making for movie marketing strategies.
+The the the objective is to classify reviews as positive, negative, or neutral to gain insights into customer sentiments and improve decision-making for movie marketing strategies.